 Forty years ago it was difficult for me to establish trees in my open pasture.
 Now it is easy.
 Here is something I found that works for me.
 I think you should try it if you have a similar situation.
+You can vary this recipe to some extent as well.
 This Soilicious mix greatly increased survival rate and growth of tree into the surrounding soil.
 It was my organic solution to the tea bags, fertilizer pellets and magic potions that I tried from other manufacturers.
 My soils were very sandy with very little top soil.
 The existing vegetation was quackgrass, timothy, star thistle and orchard grass.
 There were periods of drought and no additional watering or care after planting for one year.
 This formula quickly establishes plants in their new home as well as increased their growth rate in soils that were difficult to establish trees in.
 You can split this batch into smaller amounts if you wish.
 Most of the ingredients I could get locally.
 The Myco-Mix, Thermx-70 and seaweed I get from Arbico.
 For top dressing the plants in their second year, I used pelletized chicken manure with gypsum.
 These products I get from Menards.

 Canadian Peat Moss 4 cubic ft.-substrate-holds water.
 I would also add 1-2 cubic ft. brick of Coir on top of this if I could find it at my local ag supply place.
 I found it for sale from BFG supply company but also you can find it in smaller retail bags once in a while.